gregoryruta/gateway-setup/README.md

 - The device hostnames should be origin.test, gateway.test, destination.test
 - origin.test and gateway.test should each have a user called 'user'.
 - destination.test should have a user called 'user1' (the destination - like an organisation - can have multiple users).
-- Emails sent from user@origin.test to user1@destination.test will automatically pass through the gateway server for filtering.
+- Emails sent from user@origin.test to user1@destination.test will automatically pass through the gateway device for filtering.

-# Setup Gateway server
+# Configure Gateway server
 Set a static IP address by editng the /etc/dhcpcd.conf file.
 Uncomment and edit the 'Example static IP configuration' section.
-Set the hostname: `hostnamectl set-hostname gateway.test`
+Set the hostname: `sudo hostnamectl set-hostname gateway.test`
 Create the user: `sudo adduser user && sudo adduser user sudo`
 Login as user.
 Clone this repository somewhere inside the 'home' directory.
 Edit the transport-maps file to include the IP address of the destination server (replace \<Destination IP Address> with the destination IP address.
 Retain the square brackets)
 Make the setup.sh script executable: `chmod +x setup.sh`
 Run the setup.sh script with elevated privileges: `sudo ./setup.sh`
-Postfix will install or reinstall.
+Postfix will install or be reinstalled.
 Choose the 'Internet Site' option, and enter 'gateway.test' as the domain.
 The gateway should now be set up.
 Run `sudo tail -f /var/log/mail.log` to view the live gateway Postfix log.

 # Testing
 ## Configure Origin server
 Set a static IP address by editng the /etc/dhcpcd.conf file.
 Uncomment and edit the 'Example static IP configuration' section.
-Set the hostname: `hostnamectl set-hostname origin.test`
+Set the hostname: `sudo hostnamectl set-hostname origin.test`
 Create the user: `sudo adduser user && sudo adduser user sudo`
 Login as user.
 Install Postfix: `sudo apt install postfix`.
 Choose the 'Internet Site' option, and enter 'origin.test' as the domain.